‘Dragon Ball Super’ Episode 85 Spoilers: Buu Slims Down, Super Buu To Return?

 The latest leaked summaries for the next two episodes of Dragon Ball Super have been released, and they are pretty interesting.
 Apart from additional information on this week’s episode, a new summary teasing the events of DBS Episode 86 has managed to set the anime’s fanbase on fire.
 While other details about Ep 86 have not been revealed, it appears that Dragon Ball Super is preparing to have one of the most iconic DBZ characters return for the Tournament of Power.

 The new summaries, translated by noted DBS fan-translator Todd Blankenship, cover the episodes for April 2 and April 9.
-While summaries of the April 2 episode, “Son Goku the Talent Scout: Inviting Kuririn and No.18” have been around for some time, the new teasers have given some additional information on what would transpire in Dragon Ball Super this coming Sunday.
+While summaries of the April 2 episode “Son Goku the Talent Scout: Inviting Kuririn and No.18” have been around for some time, the new teasers have given some additional information on what would transpire in Dragon Ball Super this coming Sunday.

 “In order to gather team members for the “Tournament of Power,” Goku and Gohan first visit Krillin.
 While Krillin agrees to participate, No.18 refuses, so Goku lies and says that there’s a 10 million zenny prize if they win.”